Founder and Head Instructor,

 In 2009, with the closure of the Heartwood Institute during the financial crisis, Fa Jun moved to Santa Cruz, Ca and began studying toward his Master's Degree in Medical Qigong with Dr. Jerry Alan Johnson.
 He completed this process in 2011.
 During this time he also studied the Yang Style Taiji and Baguazhang curriculum under Dr. Johnson.

-During the early 2000s, Fa Jun held an active practice of traditional Chinese Energetic healing and acupressure, taught in a number of massage programs, and completed the 18 Courses of the Asian Classics Institute (a 7-year Master's equivalent course modeled loosely on the subjects of Geshe degree of Tibetan Buddhism).
+Throughout the 2000s and 2010s, Fa Jun held an active practice of traditional Chinese Energetic healing and acupressure, taught in a number of massage therapy programs, and completed the 18 Courses of the Asian Classics Institute (a 7-year Master's equivalent course modeled loosely on the subjects of Geshe degree of Tibetan Buddhism).
 At this time he also completed coursework from the Yoga Studies Institute, becoming a faculty member and yoga instructor in that system.
-During this time, Fa Jun also acted as the Director of Religious Education for the Unitarian Universalist Fellowship of Los Gatos.

 After Sifu Baugh's passing in 2019, Rev. Fa Jun spent the next quarter of the year teaching for the Lohan School and temple as interim Abbot, to help in the transition process from this abrupt change.
-He then refocused his energies on serving his UU congregation, building his martial arts training group in Northern California, and instructing initiates in his branch of the Lohan Order.

 Today!